clojure/core.async/doc/flow-guide.md

 When :compute is specified transform must not block!

+Note that process launchers are defined by the [ProcLauncher](https://clojure.github.io/core.async/clojure.core.async.flow.spi.html#var-ProcLauncher) protocol.
+While you will typically use `process` to create a process launcher, advanced uses may also implement the protocol directly.

 ### Reloading

 Because the step-fn is called in a loop, it is a good practice to define the step-fn in a var and use the var (`#'the-fn`) instead of the function value itself (`the-fn`).
 This practice supports interactive development by allowing the var to be rebound from the repl while the flow is running.

 ## Flow def

 The step-fns are how you supply code for each process in the flow.
-The other thing you must supply is the flow configuration that ties together the procs and the connections between them.
+The other thing you must supply is the flow configuration that ties together the proc launchers and the connections between them.

 This flow definition is supplied to the [create-flow](https://clojure.github.io/core.async/clojure.core.async.flow.html#var-create-flow) function and consists of a map with `:procs`, `:conns`, and optionally some workflow executors.

 The `:procs` is a map of pid -> proc-def.
-The proc-def is a map with `:proc` (the process function), the `:args` (passed to the init arity of the step-fn), and the `:chan-opts` which can be used to specify channel properties.
+The proc-def is a map with `:proc` (the process launcher), the `:args` (passed to the init arity of the step-fn), and the `:chan-opts` which can be used to specify channel properties.

 The `:conns` is a collection of `[[from-pid outid] [to-pid inid]]` tuples.
 Inputs and outputs support multiple connections.
 When an output is connected multiple times, every connection will get every message, per `core.async/mult`.